Sakif1997/shopping-cart-automation/README.md

 ## Test workflow

 ### Test file information
 The following instructions will help you navigate those testing pages.
 As I am following the page object model, I will create some packages.
-At the package level, there is a list of classes where you can create methods, use methods for particular pages, and run and test the testing pages separately
+At the package level, there is a list of classes where you can create methods, use methods for particular pages, and run and test the testing pages separately and parallelly as well.

 1. Set Environment
 i) pom.xml [dependencies set]